OrtheSnowJames/rayinteract/src/rust docs.md

 # Raylib Interactive Documentation

 Raylib Interactive is a library built on raylib that adds many components to raylib-rs, allowing you to make better graphical interfaces.
-The latest version added better functionallity to the things allowing for mostly text changes but also other stuff and more!
+The latest version:
+Added backspace hold functionality to TextField.
 For more information, visit my [GitHub homepage](https://github.com/OrtheSnowJames/rayinteract).

 This library adds Buttons, Checkboxes, Textfields, and Dropdowns.
 Hope you enjoy! -James